codewars/docs/content/concepts/kata/translations.md

 - translation is older than a week, or
 - kata author has been inactive for over a month.

-When the translation is approved, a new language version is immediately available for solving.
+When the translation is approved, a new language is immediately available for solving.
 There's also a honor reward, but remember that it's granted to the author of the **initial fork** and not that of the accepted fork!

 The user who approved the translation should also go through the kata discourse and mark suggestions posted by the translator as resolved.